Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 Not much happened for a long time, and then the south entrance to the apartment building opened.

-"GUINNESS has eyes on KING… PRINCE...and QUEEN.
+"GUINNESS has eyes on KING… PRINCE... and QUEEN.
 POIs in the street, south side." he called.

 *"Copy that GUINNESS.
 Their rental’s waiting round the corner, west side.
 BARKEEP is watching it."* Vinther sent.